 “Bacchus and Ariadne” painting by Carlo Maratta (Italian, 1625–1713)

 Titian was the foremost artist of Venetian painting during the 16th century.
 His “Bacchus and Ariadne” composition is full of movement and colour with the figures dancing and celebrating with some poses taken from Greek sculpture of classical antiquity.
-An example is the satyr who is struggling with snakes in this painting whose figure is reminiscent of the Greek statue Laocoon and His Sons.
+An example is a satyr who is struggling with snakes in this painting whose figure is reminiscent of the Greek statue Laocoon and His Sons.

 Other masterpieces by Titian featured in “Joy of Museums include the following: